 - (a) Central Table.
 The Employer agrees to grant leave with pay for up to ten (10) employees, except for temporary employees, at a central bargaining table to represent the Union for actual negotiating table time including caucuses, negotiation work sessions, and a reasonable number of membership meetings relating to negotiations.
-However, there shall be no more than one (1) employee representative from each Agency, except for Agencies which have two thousand, five-hundred (2,500) or more bargaining unit members which may have up to two (2) representatives, provided they are not from a single work location.
-Negotiations at the Central Table will take place during normal business hours. - (b) Coalition Tables.
-Coalition negotiations will take place after normal business hours.
-For Coalition negotiations, the Employer agrees to unschedule, or grant paid time as outlined below, for up to a total of thirty (30) employees designated as employee bargaining team representatives, except temporary employees.
-The designated employee bargaining team representative will be granted up to twenty (20) non-cumulative hours each month of paid time for up to one-hundred and fifty (150) calendar days for attendance at negotiations, including travel time, provided coalition bargaining sessions and/or travel time occur during an employee's regular work schedule.
-However, the one-hundred and fifty (150) calendar days will begin no later than February 15 or the closest business day thereto.
+There shall be no more than two (2) designated representatives from each Agency, unless the Employer and Union mutually agree to allow more than two (2) Negotiations at the Central Table will take place during normal business hours. - (b) Coalition Tables.
+For Coalition negotiations, the Employer agrees to unschedule, or grant paid time, for up to six hundred (600) total paid hours each month for up to one-hundred and fifty (150) calendar days following the commencement of bargaining at the coalition tables for attendance at negotiations and a one (1) hour work session per each scheduled Coalition negotiation date.
+This includes travel time for attendance at negotiations and work sessions, provided the negotiations and work sessions and/or travel time occur during an employee's regular work schedule.
+Coalition tables will begin no later than February 15 or the closest business day thereto.
 The inclusion of paid time will not result in the employee receiving greater benefit than the employee would have received had the employee not attended the bargaining session.
 Should it become necessary for the Employer to replace or unschedule an employee scheduled for swing or graveyard shift so as to permit that employee to participate in collective bargaining negotiations, the Union agrees alternatively as follows: - (1) Six (6) workdays notice shall be given by the Union to the Employer so as to allow the Employer to avoid payment of penalty pay for the schedule change of the replacement employee; or - (2) If the Union does not give notice prescribed in (1) above, the Union shall reimburse the Employer for the penalty pay paid to the replacing employee.